Asa1349/Code-examples/README.md

 ## Snake
 My own project
 <br> Our beloved mobile phone game from the good old 90s.
-Only with abit more colour.
+Only with a bit more colour.